mantisec/terraform-provider-umbrella/internal/provider/docs/resources/tunnels.md

 ---
 page_title: "umbrella_tunnels Resource - tunnels"
 description: |-
-  Update the `name`, `siteOriginId`, `networkCIDRs`, and client `deviceType` properties for a tunnel.
-Updates to read-only attributes are ignored.
+  Add a new tunnel to the organization.
 ---

 # umbrella_tunnels (Resource)

-Update the `name`, `siteOriginId`, `networkCIDRs`, and client `deviceType` properties for a tunnel.
-Updates to read-only attributes are ignored.
+Add a new tunnel to the organization.

 ## Example Usage